Skip to main content

 COVID-19 Safety Protocols

-Federal fire personnel, federal administratively determined hires (ADs), personnel contracting or volunteering with federal agencies, and those fighting fire on federally managed lands are required to abide by their employer’s COVID-19 policy documents.
-Any deviation (more or less protective) may only be implemented if the federal agency has received a waiver from their agency’s COVID-19 management team who may need to consult with the SFWTF.
+Federal fire personnel, federal administratively determined hires (ADs), personnel contracting or volunteering with federal agencies, and those fighting fire on federally managed lands are required to abide by their employer’s COVID-19 policy documents or requirements in firefighting contacts.

 NWCG Latest Announcements